akveo/react-native-ui-kitten/docs/assets/articles/theme.md

 ### Using theme in your own components

-During app development it can be necessary to use values of current theme for regular components: for example - set background for `View`.
-To get values of current theme you can use `RkTheme.current` property.
-It returns current theme for application.
+During an app development it can be necessary to use values of current theme for regular components: for example a set background for `View`.
+To get values of the current theme you can use `RkTheme.current` property.
+It returns the current theme for the application.

 ```
 import {RkTheme} from 'react-native-ui-kitten'